Neural Eigenfunctions Are Structured Representation Learners: Proof

-On the other hand, it is easy to show that any eigenfunction of $\dot{\kappa}(\vx, \vx')$ will also be the eigenfunction of ${\kappa}(\vx, \vx')$.
-So we conclude that the two kernels have the same eigenfunctions and finish the proof. \end{proof}
+Similar to the above, it is easy to show that any eigenfunction of $\dot{\kappa}(\vx, \vx')$ will also be the eigenfunction of ${\kappa}(\vx, \vx')$, with eigenvalues shifted by $-\mu_s$.
+Therefore, we conclude that the two kernels have the same eigenfunctions. \end{proof}